-A: Yes, UMHC was created five years ago to identify the clinical services of UMMC and to help improve consumer's awareness of our healthcare services.
-We've accomplished our goals with UMHC and believe it’s in the organization’s best interest to embrace all three missions under one name and promote a single, unified identity, University of Mississippi Medical Center.
+A: Yes, UMHC was created five years ago to identify the clinical services of UMMC and to help improve consumers' awareness of our healthcare services.
+We've accomplished our goals with UMHC and believe it is in the organization’s best interest to embrace all three missions under one name and promote a single, unified identity for the University of Mississippi Medical Center.

-A: If you have a lab coat with the UMHC logo, it is recommended that you replace it with a new lab coat/updated UMMC logo within the next 6-12 months.
-If you have a lab coat with the Batson Children's Hospital logo, you should replace it with a new lab coat with the Children's Healthcare of Mississippi logo within the next 6-12 months.
+A: If you have a lab coat with the UMHC logo, it is recommended that you replace it with a new lab coat featuring an updated UMMC logo within the next 6-12 months.
+If you have a lab coat with the Batson Children's Hospital logo, you should replace it with a new lab coat featuring the Children's Healthcare of Mississippi logo within the next 6-12 months.
 TC's Uniforms, the UMMC Bookstore and Meds & Threads are aware of all changes and can assist you in ordering a new lab coat.